tari-project/rfcs/src/RFC-0201_TariScript.md

 This means that in a very hand-wavy sort of way, there ought to be no reason that TariScript is not workable.

 Note that range proofs can be discarded after a UTXO is spent.
-This entails that the global security guarantees of Mimblewimble are not that every transaction in history was valid from an inflation perspective, but that the net effect of all transactions lead to zero spurious inflation.
+This entails that the global security guarantees of Mimblewimble is not that every transaction in history was valid from an inflation perspective, but that the net effect of all transactions leads to zero spurious inflation.
 This sounds worse than it is, since locally, every individual transaction is checked for validity at the time of inclusion in the blockchain.

 If it somehow happened that two illegal transactions made it into the blockchain (perhaps due to a bug), and the two